Don Det, Laos: What to pack, what to wear, and when to go [2023]

 Plug adapter

-A plug adapter that supports outlet types A, B, C, E and F. Take care to find the necessary type.
-The vast majority of adapters currently being sold are just plug changers and require your electronics to convert the voltage themselves.
-If your devices can't do that they could burn up.
-This one should be appropriate for most countries.
+A plug adapter that supports outlet types A, B, C, E and F. Take care to find the right kind.
+Many adapters available are just plugs and expect your electronics to adjust the voltage themselves.
+If yours can't do that they could burn up.
+This one is sufficent for most locations.

 What to do in Don Det, Laos